 The new church was planned with a chancel, side-chapels, transepts and an aisled nave.
 The completed chancel and chapels (which are in effect aisles in the absence of a nave) are all the same height and thus form a hall-church, a type common in Germany and the Low Counties.
 Jean Bony (p34) suggests that the reason for choosing this type may have been the increasing influence of the friars, who as preachers required good sight-lines.
 Bony also provides the most likely starting date of 1290.
 In the course of assessing the position of Bristol cathedral (formerly St Augustine’s abbey and also a hall-church) in the European gothic of c1300, Christopher Wilson stresses the influence of Michael of Canterbury (see 4 passim), whom he regards as the most significant master in eastern England of the period.
 He attributes Winchelsea to Michael, in particular citing the pierced parapets and the profiles of the arcade-arches (ibid p118), which he compares with Michael’s documented work, including the now largely vanished St Stephen’s chapel at Westminster, which was a royal commission like Michael’s Eleanor Cross in Cheapside (dated to 1291-94).
 Alternatively, John Harvey, who does not make a similar attribution to Michael, saw links with Walter of Hereford (Dictionary p137), who worked for Queen Margaret on the long-lost Greyfriars Church, London.
 A third possibility is Thomas of Witney, who Paul Binski (p141) suggests may have been involved at an earlier date than his known work at Exeter and Winchester cathedrals and who, he further suggests, was aware of the the work at St Stephen’s chapel.
-There is no documentary evidence that supports any of these attributions, but the very fact that they can plausibly be made serves to demonstrate the close ties between the leading masons of the period and all three underline the importance of the construction of Winchelsea church among the building projects connected to the Crown in the final years of the C13.
+There is no documentary evidence that supports any of these attributions, but the very fact that they can plausibly be made serves to demonstrate the close ties between the leading masons of the period and the possible involvement of all three underlines the importance of Winchelsea church among the building projects connected to the Crown in the final years of the C13.
 Of the three specific attributions, that by Wilson to Michael is the most closely reasoned.
 The hall-church arrangement is a further reason for associating Winchelsea with masons in royal employ, for they were particularly associated with this type.
 One of the few other instances in the south of England, though slightly earlier in date, is Stone, Kent and royal masons are thought also to have been involved in this.

 The three-bay chapels have three-light windows with split or barbed cusping in the tracery.
-This feature is generally associated with Kentish work of the period, though there is some on a more modest scale at Rusper, West Sussex and examples exist as far north as Kirkham priory, North Yorkshire (Hart: Medieval Window Tracery p68).
+This feature is generally associated with Kentish work of the period, though there is some on a more modest scale at Rudgwick, West Sussex and examples exist as far north as Kirkham priory, North Yorkshire (Hart: Medieval Window Tracery p68).
 Each head has three spherical triangles, containing barbed trefoils, and a string-course links the sills.
 The five-light east window of the south chapel is similar.
 The corbel-table and a pointed north window of the modern vestry east of the north chapel were probably taken from a mediaeval one on the site (VCH 9 p73).
 The sanctuary has two light side-windows with barbed quatrefoils and a parapet, pierced with trefoils.
 In their present form the windows date from 1850 (VCH ibid) as they were previously blocked, but the tracery is said to incorporate fragments of old work that were found (2 p164).
 Beneath this are carved grotesques, some of them still the originals though many have been imaginatively replaced, probably during the restorations of the C19 and C20.
 A depressed-headed doorway leads to a barrel-vaulted crypt under the altar.